gamaliel-ai/gamaliel-prompts/partners/README.md

 - **About Information**: Your organization's story and mission (markdown)
 - **Theological Perspective**: Choose from available theological guardrails

+### Christian Identity and Theology Selection

+The `is_christian` field determines whether your audience can select their theological perspective:

+- **`is_christian: true`**: If your audience identifies as Christian, they can choose from available theological perspectives (Reformed, Catholic, Lutheran, etc.)
+- **`is_christian: false`**: If your audience includes non-Christians, they will receive responses using the default theology, as they wouldn't have a specific Christian theological preference

 ### What Remains Consistent

 - **Core Theological Guardrails**: All responses maintain essential Christian orthodoxy